syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/download-and-installation.md

 4. Click the Install button on the **"Syncfusion® Document Viewer"** extension.

-5. After the installation, restart Visual Studio Code when suggested.
+5. After the installation completes, restart Visual Studio Code if prompted.

 ## Install from the Visual Studio Code Marketplace